 The family filed suit claiming an invasion of privacy.
 A Superior Court judge initially threw out the family’s lawsuit, concluding that the agency had not breached any legal duty to the family, as the law did not recognize the right of family members to sue for invasion of privacy involving photos of the dead at the time.
 But that changed in 2010 when the state’s 4th District Court of Appeal reversed the decision.
 For the first time in California, the court established that surviving family members have a right to sue for invasion of privacy in such cases.

 Medicare continues to make efforts to try, post Haro v.
 Sebelius, to make for an easier solution for dealing with Medicare liens.
 The latest?
-In very small cases, the types of cases more likely to be handled by injury victims themselves as opposed to personal injury lawyers, Medicare will offer a 25% gross payment alternative to dealing with Medicare on a lien.
+In very small cases, they are more likely to be handled by injury victims themselves as opposed to personal injury lawyers, Medicare will offer a 25% gross payment alternative to dealing with Medicare on a lien.

 It is certainly not the deal of a lifetime by any stretch.
 More importantly, it is only for cases that do not exceed $5,000.
 But the option applies in: